reviews | commentary | interviews & profiles

 Yomiuri Shimbun | December 2023

-"The conflict between the state, the family, and local authorities who want to cover up the scandall is thrilling and reminiscent of Ibsen's An Enemy of the People."
+"The conflict between the state, the family, and local authorities who want to cover up the scandal is thrilling, and reminiscent of Ibsen's An Enemy of the People."

 Mainichi Shimbun | December 2023

-"Cowhig's ability to skilfully explore the maddening aspects of capitalism, bureaucracy and greed lend The King of Hell's Palace the air of a modern parable."
+"Cowhig's ability to skillfully explore the maddening aspects of capitalism, bureaucracy and greed lend The King of Hell's Palace the air of a modern parable."

 What's On Stage | September 2019